docker/docs/install.md

 ## Installing the commercially supported Docker Engine

 Since DTR is installed using Docker, the commercially supported Docker Engine **must be** installed first.
-This is done with an RPM or DEB package, which you access using a script you download from your [Docker Hub Licenses page](https://hub-beta.docker.com/account/licenses/).
+This is done with an RPM or DEB package, which you access using a script downloaded from your [Docker Hub Licenses page](https://hub-beta.docker.com/account/licenses/).

 ### Download the commercially supported Docker Engine installation script